unixbhaskar/slpkg/README.rst

     Would you like to install ?
 [Y/y]

     $ slpkg -c ranger
     Searching `ranger` from slackbuilds.org ...

-    Your package is up to date
+    slpkg: package ranger is up to date

     $ slpkg -c termcolor

-    The package `termcolor` not found on your system
+    slpkg: No such package termcolor: Can't find

-    Find slackbuild from network (www.slackbuilds.org):
+Find slackbuild from slackbuilds.org:

 .. code-block:: bash

 	$ slpkg -n bitfighter
 	Searching `bitfighter` from slackbuilds.org ...